 Dental abscess: An infection/swelling in the mouth, face, jaw or throat that begins as a cavity or gum infection.
-Abscesses can come from poor oral hygiene or from any health conditions that naturally weaken the immune system.
+Ulcers can come from poor oral hygiene or from any health conditions that naturally weaken the immune system.
 For more information on dental abscesses, please read the blogs, “What is a Dental Abscess?” and “Dental Abscess, Part Two, Treatment of Facial Swellings’’.

 Dental trauma: Any injury to the mouth, including the teeth, gums, jawbones, tongue, or lips.
 Any major accident or physical trauma – including car accidents, sports injuries, physical fights, and burns from hot liquids or injuries from biting hard foods – can qualify as a dental emergency.

 Dental trauma in children and adolescents often presents as a fractured tooth or even a tooth that’s been avulsed.
 As a result, the tooth becomes displaced from its tooth socket.
 For a more in-depth discussion of dental trauma, please refer to the blog “Children and Dental Injuries.”

 Emergency root canal: Repairing damaged teeth by treating infection in the pulp – the soft tissue in the center of the tooth made up of nerves and blood vessels.

 For more information on root canals, please refer to the blog “Rrrroot Canals.”

 Our office provides emergency removal of teeth that are:

 If you find yourself in severe pain, it may not be possible to take the tooth out because it is too ‘fired up’ to calm down with local anesthesia…we need to calm the tooth down first before the local anesthesia can work correctly and numb the tooth.